bishoyelmalah/Charity_Management_System/readme.md

 - Advanced reporting and analytics features.

 ## Author
-This project was developed as part of the Python - Semester 2 course at AAST.
+This project was developed as part of the Python Course at AAST.